Windmill12/Simple-chatbot/README.md

 # Simple-chatbot
 This tutorial project enables you to create a simple chatbot or agent using the popular open-source large language model Qwen2.5
 It has following files:
 1. finetune-conversation.py: finetunes Qwen model with distilled deepseek-R1 dataset.
 And the script also allows you to generate conversations with the model.
-You need the dataset and Qwen model installed in your hard disk
+You need the dataset and Qwen model installed in your hard disk, and then modify the path of model and dataset to make it run
+2. download.py: A script that allows you to download model and dataset from modelscope community.
+You may need to change the download path.
 ## Prepare for environment:
 This project can be run in Windows or Linux, but Linux is recommanded.
 You may install the following packages:
 ```shell